rspvsanjay/-Pose_Based_Multi_View_Invariant_Feature/README.md

 To get final pose feature run the MATLAB code named as: add_poses_in_one.m

-And we can get anothor feature after running the MATLAB code: PEI_Construction_After_1_skip.m
+And we can get anothor feature after running the MATLAB code: PEI_Construction_After_1_skip.m, The feature after running this file can not be said as pose based feature because the feature not satisfiying the pose based energy image definition.